Joel-Eagles/Recessed-Unifi-Entry-Senser/Assembly.md

 <br>
 <br>

-- Next, trim the small plastic bumps along the Battery holder on the main body
+- Next, trim the small plastic bumps along the Battery holder on the main body.
-	- use a pair of flush cutters to cut off the bumps
+	- use a pair of flush cutters to cut off the bumps.

 <p>
 	<img src="./Assets/PXL_20260328_175633335.jpg" width="30%"/>